tangentsoft/pidp8i/src/cc8/README.md

 a compile time linkage system to allow for standard and vararg functions to be called in the library.

+Several of the C programs in this distribution `#include <init.h>` which inserts an assembly language initialization routine into the program at that point using the `#asm` inline assembly feature.
+This file is symlinked into each directory that has a `*.c` file needing it since CC8 doesn't have an include path feature, and it must be in the current directory in any case when using the OS/8 version of CC8.

-Several of the C programs in this distribution reference a PAL assembly initialization routine `include/init.pa`, which is symlinked into each directory that uses it.
-It defines some low-level subroutines, initializes the environment for the programs, and calls into the LIBC initialization code.
-This file is installed within the OS/8 environment unless you gave `--disable-os8-cc8` when configuring the PiDP-8/I software.
+The `init.h` initialization routine defines some low-level subroutines, initializes the environment for the programs, and calls into the LIBC initialization code.
+This file was copied to the OS/8 boot disk as `DSK:INIT.H` unless you gave `--disable-os8-cc8` when configuring the PiDP-8/I software.

-The same goes for `cc8/include/libc.h`, which defines the mappings between the familiar C library routine names and their underlying implementation names.
+The file `include/libc.h` is likewise copied to `DSK:LIBC.H`.
+It defines the mappings between the familiar C library routine names and their underlying implementation names.

 The linking loader determines the core layout for the built programs.
 Most commonly, it uses this scheme: